 Punishments were given to the POWs usually involved standing at attention.
 They were often made to stand at attention in a manhole and had cold water poured on them when it was cold.
 They also were made to stand at attention and hold their arms out while holding two buckets filled with water.
 At other times, they were made to kneel on sharp pieces of wood for long periods of time or they were hung from iron bars.
 Some guards found it amusing to use jiu-jitsu on the POWs.
 He remained in this camp until August 14, 1944, when he was transferred.

-The POWs were taken by train to Hitachi were they disembarked on March 11th, and taken to Tokyo #1-B. The POWs received a thin blanket that was made of cotton or wood fibers to use in wooden barracks that were poorly heated.
+The POWs were taken by train to Hitachi where they disembarked on March 11th and were taken to Tokyo #1-B. The POWs received a thin blanket that was made of cotton or wood fibers to use in wooden barracks that were poorly heated.
 The Red Cross blankets, or blankets the POWs brought to the camp, were confiscated and given to guards who had as many as eight blankets to cover themselves with at night.
 The barracks were also infested with lice, fleas, and rats.

 Each barracks had four big rooms and two small bunks a the end of each building.
 There were 19 straw mats and 16 lockers in each barrack.
 When a window broke, it was not replaced allowing wind to blown into the barracks even though there was glass available.
 The sick slept often slept together on a mat for warmth.